Medical Student Training in Aging Research (MSTAR) Program

 - Applicants may not hold another award, grant or participate in another program concurrently with the MSTAR program.

 - Students must participate in the program full-time for a minimum of 8 weeks and a maximum of 12 weeks.
+The weeks must be

 The deadline for applications to the UC San Diego MSTAR site is January 24th, 2020, at 5:00 PM PST.